-- Students will work a maximum of three hours a week. - The Student Work Director assigns all student work positions. - Students are required to keep accurate records of hours worked. - Most student work is on a schedule and students must follow the timetable that is set for it. - Disciplinary steps will be taken when student work is not done properly. - Commuting students will also be assigned student work.
+- Dorm students are required to work approximately three to four hours a week. - The Director of Student Work assigns all student work positions. - Students are required to keep accurate records of hours worked. - Most student work is on a schedule, and students must follow the timetable that is set for it. - Disciplinary steps will be taken when student work is not done properly.